 That is not the case.
 Think about it: why is nutrition important?
 After you have eaten a mess of fried foods, do you feel you can go jogging?
 Or maybe go to the gym?
 No, we tend to feel lethargic, bloated, and we need a nap.
 On the other side of the spectrum, we associate eating healthy with restriction.
 Which can translate in the brain as another pressure on top of the stress we feel.
 Understand?

 These are negative food associations so why is nutrition important?
 We have to condition our minds and bodies to reach for foods that will contribute to feeling better.

 Maybe you feel nervous or bored, do you go pull out the chips or the donuts?
 This type of behavior can lead to being overweight.
 We must regulate our food consumption and consistently eat a balanced diet.
-The stress behavior of under eating can lead to eating disorders.
-Other destructive behaviors we adopt is smoking and over drinking.
+The stress behavior of under-eating can lead to eating disorders.
+Other destructive behaviors we adopt are smoking and over drinking.
 These behaviors do not help you to cope with the stress you feel.
 These behaviors are unhealthy.

 Stress Relief Foods